jong-nam-ahn/COS_JIW/README.md

 Capitalizing on the fact that robots are uniquely suited to perform repetitive tasks accurately, I investigate how robots could complement human experience in the form of activist art.
 I attempt to create robotic art that could raise awareness for Comfort Women, who were victims of sexual exploitation during World War II.
 I probe into the relationships between science, technology, and society to reason how robots might be utilized to reduce them.

-Technical work was inspired by: [Drawing Robot for Arduino](https://www.instructables.com/Arduino-Drawing-Robot/).